 Measure 4.
 Follow public health advice on testing, self-isolation and managing confirmed cases

-DfE state that pupils, staff and other adults in a school and everyone involved in early years should follow the standard public health advice on when to self-isolate and how to do it.
+DfE states that pupils, staff and other adults in a school and everyone involved in early years should follow the standard public health advice on when to self-isolate and how to do it.
 They should not come into school or attend an early years setting if they have Covid-19 symptoms, have had a positive test result or for any other reasons requiring them to stay at home due to the risk of them passing on the virus (for example, they are required to quarantine).

 If anyone in a school or early years setting develops Covid-19 symptoms, however mild, they should be sent home and told to follow public health advice.
 Any pupil or child with symptoms should avoid using public transport and, wherever possible, be collected by a member of their family or household.

-If a pupil or child is awaiting collection, DfE advise that they are moved to a separate room or area.
+If a pupil or child is awaiting collection, DfE advises that they are moved to a separate room or area.
 Staff should wear appropriate PPE used if close contact is necessary.
 A window should be opened for fresh air ventilation if possible and any rooms used should be cleaned after they have left.
 An older pupil in a school may be left in a room on their own if safe to do so.

 The use of personal protective equipment (PPE) in education, childcare and children’s social care settings, including for aerosol generating procedures (AGPs) provides a range of guidance for dealing with pupils or adults with suspected infections on-site, including the personal protective equipment that staff should wear.

 Asymptomatic testing refers to tests used to identify individuals who are infected with the Covid-19 virus but who do not display symptoms.
 Such individuals are capable of passing on the virus despite not being ill themselves.
 DfE states that staff and secondary school pupils should use lateral flow device (LFD) test kits to test themselves twice weekly at home, three to four days apart.
 This is a voluntary requirement but is strongly encouraged.

 Schools COVID-19 operational guidance states that schools are safe for pupils to attend and all pupils of compulsory school age should attend.